-The 4th of July, Fireworks, and Baby and Toddler Sleep
+4th of July Fireworks and Baby and Toddler Sleep

-The 4th of July and the fireworks has the potential to wreak havoc with your child’s sleep!
-But the good news is that children are in the deepest sleep during the first half on the night, so for some, they won’t make a peep and sleep right through thr fireworks!
+The 4th of July and the fireworks have the potential to wreak havoc with your child’s sleep!
+But the good news is that children are in the deepest sleep during the first half of the night, so for some, they won’t make a peep and sleep right through the fireworks.
 This blog post will focus on tips to help you enjoy the holiday enjoying the festivities in person or helping your child sleep during the fireworks!

 Should you bring your child to see the fireworks?